Yura47/Yurii-Rybak-IK-31/README.md

 git checkout 2nd-branch
 ```
 ### 5. Changes in README.md file in the branch master are not visible because previous commit was performed in 2nd-branch.

+### 7. The issue was because of merging 2 branches and in these two branches the same line was edited.